cqhua/cqhua.github.io/_pages/about.md

-I am currently a Professor at the School of Computer Science (School of Cyberspace Security), Shanghai Jiao Tong University.
+I am currently a Professor at the School of Computer Science, Shanghai Jiao Tong University.
 My research interests mainly cover 6G networks and satellite Internet, with a particular focus on AI-enabled intelligent wireless networks and endogenous security technologies.